apache/spark/TESTING.rst

 When you want to iterate on system tests, you might want to create slow resources first.

-If you need to setup some external resources for your tests (for example compute instances in Google Cloud) you should set them up and teardown in the setUp/tearDown methods of your tests.
+If you need to set up some external resources for your tests (for example compute instances in Google Cloud) you should set them up and teardown in the setUp/tearDown methods of your tests.
 Since those resources might be slow to create you might want to add some helpers that set them up and tear them down separately via manual operations.
 This way you can iterate on the tests without waiting for setUp and tearDown with every test.

-In this case you should build in a mechanism to skip setUp and tearDown in case you manually created the resources.
-Somewhat complex example of that can be found in ``tests.providers.google.cloud.operators.test_cloud_sql_system.py`` and the helper is available in ``tests.providers.google.cloud.operators.test_cloud_sql_system_helper.py``.
+In this case, you should build in a mechanism to skip setUp and tearDown in case you manually created the resources.
+A somewhat complex example of that can be found in ``tests.providers.google.cloud.operators.test_cloud_sql_system.py`` and the helper is available in ``tests.providers.google.cloud.operators.test_cloud_sql_system_helper.py``.

-When the helper is run with ``--action create`` to create cloud sql instances which are very slow to create and set-up so that you can iterate on running the system tests without loosing the time for creating theme every time.
+When the helper is run with ``--action create`` to create cloud sql instances which are very slow to create and set-up so that you can iterate on running the system tests without losing the time for creating theme every time.
 A temporary file is created to prevent from setting up and tearing down the instances when running the test.

-This example also shows how you can use the random number generated at the entry of Breeze if you have it in your variables.env (see previous chapter).
-In case of Cloud SQL you cannot reuse the same instance name for a week so we generate random number that is used across the whole session and store it in ``/random.txt`` file so that the names are unique during tests.
+This example also shows how you can use the random number generated at the entry of Breeze if you have it in your variables.env (see the previous chapter).
+In the case of Cloud SQL, you cannot reuse the same instance name for a week so we generate a random number that is used across the whole session and store it in ``/random.txt`` file so that the names are unique during tests.